Compression ratio

 In piston engines, static compression ratio is determined using the cylinder volume when the piston is at the top and bottom of its travel.

 The compression ratio is the ratio between the maximum and minimum volume during the compression stage of the power cycle in a piston or Wankel engine.
 A fundamental specification for such engines, it can be measured in two different ways.
-The simpler way is the static compression ratio:

-in a reciprocating engine, this is the ratio of the volume of the cylinder when the piston is at the bottom of its stroke to that volume when the piston is at the top of its stroke.
+The simpler way is the static compression ratio: in a reciprocating engine, this is the ratio of the volume of the cylinder when the piston is at the bottom of its stroke to that volume when the piston is at the top of its stroke.
 The dynamic compression ratio is a more advanced calculation which also takes into account gases entering and exiting the cylinder during the compression phase.

 Effect and typical ratios

-A high compression ratio is desirable because it allows an engine to extract more mechanical energy from a given mass of air–fuel mixture due to its higher thermal efficiency.
-This occurs because internal combustion engines are heat engines, and higher compression ratios permit the same combustion temperature to be reached with less fuel, while giving a longer expansion cycle, creating more mechanical power output and lowering the exhaust temperature.
+A high compression ratio is desirable because it allows an engine to extract more mechanical energy from a given amount of fuel due to its higher thermal efficiency.
+This occurs because internal combustion engines are heat engines, and higher compression ratios allow more energy to be converted into useful work from the same amount of fuel, while giving a longer expansion cycle, creating more mechanical power output and potentially lowering exhaust gas temperatures.

 However, several engineering constraints limit the practical implementation of very high compression ratios.
-Higher compression ratios increase peak cylinder pressures and temperatures, requiring stronger engine components and more robust materials to withstand the additional mechanical and thermal stresses.
+Higher compression ratios increase peak cylinder pressures and temperatures, requiring stronger engine components and materials with higher strength and heat resistance to withstand the additional mechanical and thermal stresses.
 Additionally, high compression ratios make engines more susceptible to knock and detonation, particularly when using lower-octane fuels, which can damage engine components and reduce efficiency.
 The thermal efficiency gains from increasing compression ratio also diminish beyond approximately 10:1, as increased friction and heat losses begin to offset the thermodynamic benefits.